Tidal power in the United Kingdom: Operational

 As of 2024, there are three operational grid-connected tidal stream sites in the UK, all located in the north of Scotland.
 This includes the EMEC Fall of Warness test site.

 The Nova Innovation project in the Bluemull Sound, Shetland, is claimed as the "world's first" tidal array, with two 100 kW turbines installed in 2016.
 The array was expanded to six turbines in 2023, however the three oldest turbines were decommissioned later that year.

 At 6 MW, the MeyGen project in the Pentland Firth is the world's largest tidal stream project in As of 2024.
 The first turbine was installed in November 2016.
 Three further turbines were installed by February 2017, and the first phase entered commercial operation in April 2018.
 There are plans to expand the site to 400 MW in phases, with the project securing CfD in 2022, 2023, and 2024 for a total of 59 MW to be constructed by 2029.
 It is operated by Ampeak Energy (formerly SAE Renewables and SIMEC Atlantis).

 Planned

 In addition to the MeyGen project expansion, there are several other planned tidal stream projects in the UK.

 The Morlais project has the potential for up to 240 MW of tidal stream generation off the coast of Holy Island, Anglesey, North Wales.
 As of September 2024, a total of four developers have secured CfD to develop a combined 38 MW of capacity at Morlais.
 The first turbines are expected to be installed in 2026.

-There are also three developers planing arrays at EMEC, with a total of 25 MW awarded in CfD AR4–AR6.
+There are also three developers planning arrays at EMEC, with a total of 25 MW awarded in CfD AR4–AR6.